django-cms/django-cms/docs/extending_cms/custom_plugins.rst

 * ``model``: The model you wish to use for storing information about this plugin.
-  If you do not require any special information, for example configuration, to be stored for your plugins, you can simply use :class:`cms.models.pluginmodel.CMSPlugin` (We'll look at that model more closely in a bit).
+  If you do not require any special information, for example configuration, to be stored for your plugins, you can simply use :class:`cms.models.pluginmodel.CMSPlugin` (we'll look at that model more closely in a bit).
+In a normal admin class, you don't need to supply this information because ``admin.site.register(Model, Admin)`` takes care of it, but a plugin is not registered in that way.
 * ``name``: The name of your plugin as displayed in the admin.
 It is generally good practice to mark this string as translatable using :func:`django.utils.translation.ugettext_lazy`, however this is optional.
 By